Program Director of Rwamagana Leaders’ School

 Sally Bullock is a native of Sacramento, California.
 She graduated in 2007 from Willamette University with a Bachelor’s degree in Anthropology and Fine Art.
 From 2010-2013 she served in both the Kyrgyz Republic and Azerbaijan, teaching English as a Peace Corps volunteer.
 This transformative experience has made her passionate about the key role that education and English language learning play globally in developing countries.
 Sally keeps things lively with forays into the arts and travel, and uses baking as therapy

 Debbi Holmerud earned a bachelor’s degree from Cal Poly, San Luis Obispo, and a master’s degree from University of San Francisco.
 Although now retired, Debbi has committed to staying active in education.
 She is leading her former district’s efforts to transition from a traditional approach to discipline to one based on restorative practices and restorative justice.
 This work has been greatly influenced by her first visit to Rwanda and the work of this board.

 Mark and Debbi have four children and eight grandchildren.
 After marrying her husband, Mark, a Lutheran pastor who currently serves as bishop of the Sierra Pacific Synod of the ELCA, she moved to Stockton, CA, and the Lincoln Unified School District.
 There she taught for two years, served as an elementary school principal for 13 years and a high school principal for 12 years.
 Debbi retired in June 2014.

 Board Member since 2016.

-Margaret is an active member of St. Mark’s Lutheran Church in San Francisco where she has served on the Council, as Congregational President, member and chair of the Endowment Committee, and currently chairs the Call Committee.
+Margaret is an active member of St. Mark’s Lutheran Church in San Francisco where she has served on the Council, as Congregational President, member and chair of the Endowment Committee.
 She is a dedicated supporter of PICO Rwanda, including the work of SCU engineering students at Nyange, and The Rwanda School Project.